marziosala/marziosala.github.io/_posts/2025-01-01-temperature.md

 excerpt: "Forecast the average monthly temperature in Rome using seasonal ARIMA methods."
 ---

-In this post we aim to forecast the average monthly temperature in the city of Rome.
+In this post we look at time series forecasts.
+A time series is a set of data points ordered in time.
+Our aim is to forecast the average monthly temperature in the city of Rome.
 We will use a dataset that contains data on global land temperatures by city, part of the Berkeley Earth climate data.
 It includes historical temperature records and is useful for studying climate change and local temperature variations over time.
-Here we focus only on the city of Rome from 1900 to 2012, both inclusive.
+Our data is equally spaced in time; we focus on the period from 1900 to 2012, both inclusive.

 ```python